samiyazaki/Regex-is-not-a-pokemon/gist-template.md

 When developing Regular Expressions for email validation users can use two types of quantifiers:
 `+`: Which connects the previous character to the next character; or in this case, the users email name to the email service host and to the email service domain.
 `{2,6}`: Which sets the minimum and maximum allowable number of characters that can be used in the email service domain.

 ### Grouping Constructs
+In the provided data, there are three separate groups from which we can search for data:
+The first group is delineated by the following characters `([a-z0-9_\.-]+)` and contains the email name.
+You can see that this group allows for any lowercase letter, any number from 0-9, an underscore, a period, and a dash.
+This group also allows for any combination of these characters and does not limit the length of the users email name.
+The second group is delineated by the following characters `([\da-z\.-]+)`and contains the email service host.
+You can see that this group allows for any digit, any lowercase letter, a period and a dash.
+This group also allows for any combination of these characters and does not limit the length of the users email service host.
+The third group is delineated by the following characters `([a-z\.]{2,6})` and contains the email service domain.
+You can see that this group allows for any lowercase letter and a period.
+This group also allows for any combination of these characters and limits the length of the users email service domain to a minimum of 2 characters and a maximum of 6 characters.

 ### Bracket Expressions